Welcome to IEEE/ACM BDCAT 2016

 Submitted papers must represent original unpublished research that is not currently under review for any other conference or journal.
 Papers not following these guidelines will be rejected without review and further action may be taken, including (but not limited to) notifications sent to the heads of the institutions of the authors and sponsors of the conference.
 Submissions received after the due date, exceeding length limit, or not appropriately structured may also not be considered.
 Authors may contact the conference PC Chair for more information.

-Selected papers from BDCAT 2016 will be invited to extend and submit to the Special Issue on Big Data Computing in the IEEE Transaction on Cloud Computing and other leading journals.
+Selected papers from BDCAT 2016 will be invited to extend and submit to the Special Issue on Big Data Computing in the IEEE Transaction on Cloud Computing, IEEE Transactions on Big Data and other leading journals.

 Sponsored and Supported By